ivanilos/advent-of-code-2023/README.md

 # advent-of-code-2023
 My codes for advent of code 2023

-This if my first time coding in Rust.
+This is my first time coding in Rust.

 Before, I had only read the rust book (https://doc.rust-lang.org/book/) up until (including) chapter 4.2 (about references and borrowing).